intell-sci-comput/PTS/README.md

 The Pareto optimal expressions and corresponding statistics for each puzzle are available in the `log/benchmark` directory.
 Additionally, the expected runtime for each puzzle can be found in the supplementary materials.

-## Chaotic Dynamics
+## 🔄 Chaotic Dynamics

-Discovering the dynamics of chaotic systems by running the following command
+Discover the dynamics of chaotic systems by running:

 ```bash
 python run_chaotic.py --n_runs 50 -g 0     # Using GPU index 0